 Please note a postage fee is payable for tickets purchased via Ticketmaster.

-If you would like to purchase disabled tickets, please purchase your tickets at The Word.
-Find out more about visiting the event below.
+If you would like to purchase disabled tickets, please purchase your tickets at The Word, and find out more about visiting the event below.

 Gates open approx. 12noon for Priority Plus ticket holders and approx. 12.45pm for free entry for which no tickets are required.

 The park will open to Priority Plus ticket holders queuing at Gate 6 (distinguished with a yellow flag) at approx. 12noon.
 If you are a ticket holder and would like to arrive later you will be able to enter the park via any gate once all gates are opened at approx. 12.45pm.